Where to eat out in Scotland for less than a tenner

-Hillhead Bookclub boasts that £5 will cover lunch and £10 is all you need for dinner.
+Hillhead Bookclub is perfect if you're looking for a cheap lunch or dinner with lunch and most mains costing under a tenner.
 Yet the quality of the food at this café-bar feels far more expensive than that.
 Choose from dishes like steak and ale pie, the Bookclub burger and fish finger sandwiches.
 There’s plenty of choice for vegetarians, too, like spinach and potato saag with homemade naan.
 It’s a great place to line your stomach before a night out in Glasgow.

 The 78, Kelvinhaugh Street, Glasgow

 Craft beers, fantastic vegan cuisine, and prices so low you think someone’s made a mistake.
 This winning combination makes The 78 a frequent haunt for both students and foodies alike.
 Fill up on speciality falafels, the classic veggie burger with homemade chutney, or coconut and bean chilli.
 With cosy sofas, an open fire and live jazz on Sunday nights, this is the kind of place where you’ll want to stay for the long haul.